MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/when-to-reset-data-mart.md

 # When to reset a data mart

 Resetting a data mart can be time consuming.
 Depending on the circumstances, it might or might not be the solution that's needed.
-This topics lists the circumstances that might be improved by resetting a data mart, as well as circumstances in which resetting your data mart is unlikely to help.
+This topic lists the circumstances that might be improved by resetting a data mart, as well as circumstances in which resetting your data mart is unlikely to help.

 ## When do you need to do a data mart reset?
 Consider the following questions before resetting a data mart.
 Answering yes to one or more questions might indicate that your organization can benefit by resetting the data mart.